 You might not realize this but there are tons of great hiking opportunities right here in Charm City!
-I just moved from what I considered a hiker’s mecca, Los Angeles.
+I recently moved from what I considered a hiker’s mecca, Los Angeles.
 But this returning Marylander has been visiting the many area trails — and loving it!
-I need to my give props the dozens of locations because I didn’t know they existed here.

 For me, Mother Earth is my doctor, and nature my priest.
 To prove my point, during the middle of the COVID-19 pandemic, how many of you felt better when you got out of the house and took a walk?

-So, to help you further free your mind, here are 10 of my favorite hikes I’ve taken since returning to Maryland.
+So, to help you further free your mind, here are 10 of my favorite hikes I’ve taken since returning to Maryland, plus four more recommended by readers of The Scan, The Banner’s flagship daily newsletter.

 Preparing for a hike